• Menu

 • Soft.
 The softer the wood, it will be easier for you to carve it.
 Carving is a time-consuming task.
 It would be best if you made things easier by choosing a wood that is easy to carve.

 • Green.
-Freshly cut wood is more flexible; it is not as brittle and prone to breaking as dry wood.
+Freshly cut wood is more flexible, not as brittle, and prone to breaking as dry wood.
 It also takes a tremendous amount of detail.

 • Clean.
 Knots and splits affect the workability of wood.
 Thus, ensure that the wood you choose to work with is clean and straight.